-- Demonstrate critical thinking, quantitative, and communicative skills necessary to succeed in a rapidly changing global society. - Demonstrate broad knowledge of the physical and social world as well as the methods by which this knowledge is produced. - Recognize that conserving the world's resources demands personal responsibility, social equity, and environmental sustainability. - Apply their knowledge and skills, working in interdisciplinary ways to solve problems.
+- Demonstrate critical thinking, quantitative, and communication skills necessary to succeed in a rapidly changing global society. - Acquire broad knowledge of the physical, social, and cultural worlds as well as the methods by which this knowledge is produced. - Recognize that responsible global citizenship involves personal accountability, social equity, and environmental sustainability. - Apply their knowledge and skills, working in interdisciplinary ways to solve problems.